julitiux/julitiux/content/posts/vim.md

 In this mode you can acces press the `Ctrl-G`.
 Has a similar behavior to the visual mode, except that when writing we will not carry out commands.

 6. Ex
+This mode is similar to command mode, with the difference that after executing it does not return to normal mode.
+Tou enter by press `Q` key and exit